Mr-Macharia/Movie-Recommendation-System/README.md

 ## Conclusions

-The SVD model was chosen for its superior performance in building the recommendation system.
-User ratings were effectively incorporated to personalize suggestions, and the system successfully adapts to changing user preferences.
+The SVD model was chosen for its superior performance in building the recommendation system.<br> User ratings were effectively incorporated to personalize suggestions, and the system successfully adapts to changing user preferences.

 ## Recommendations

-Web application: Develop a web application to enhance user interaction and increase accessibility to the collaborative filtering recommendation system.
+*Web application:* Develop a web application to enhance user interaction and increase accessibility to the collaborative filtering recommendation system.

-Explore Deep Learning Models: Consider exploring deep learning-based recommendation models, such as neural collaborative filtering (NCF) or recurrent neural networks (RNNs), to capture complex patterns and dependencies in user behavior.
+*Explore Deep Learning Models:* Consider exploring deep learning-based recommendation models, such as neural collaborative filtering (NCF) or recurrent neural networks (RNNs), to capture complex patterns and dependencies in user behavior.

 ## Next Steps